 State law requires that all previously incurred expenses and accounts at NCCU be paid in full prior to pre-registration or registration for a new term.
 Delinquent student accounts will be turned over to the State Attorney General's Office or to a collection agency for collection.

-The Administrative Management Services (AMS) Plan enables students to pay all or part of the annual tuition and fees in installments without interest charges.
+The Higher One Tuition Payment Plan enables students to pay all or a part of the semester’s tuition and fees in installments without interest charges.

-The annual enrollment fee is $55, which is nonrefundable.
-A $20 late fee is incurred when a payment does not reach AMS by the 15th of each month.
+The per semester enrollment fee is $35.00, which is nonrefundable.
+A $20.00 late fee is incurred when a payment does not reach the Higher One Tuition Payment Plan’s office by the 15th of each month.

-Financial Aid Deferments, verifiable third-party promises, or other methods of payment can be used to cover the required one-half payment.
+Financial Aid Deferments, verifiable third party payment promises, or other methods of payment can be used to cover the required one-half payment.

-There is a $25 administrative charge to all accounts on the University Payment Plan.
+There is a $25.00 administrative charge to all accounts on the University Payment Plan.
 The plan provides the student two additional payment dates for the remaining 50 percent account balance: Sept.
-10 and Oct.
-10 for the fall term, and Feb.
-10 and March 10 for spring term.
+10th and Oct.
+10th for the fall term, and Feb.
+10th and March 10th for the spring term.

-A $20 late fee is assessed when payments are late under the University Payment Plan.
-In cases where a student will not be able to pay the full amount for a semester or summer session, he/she should secure assistance far enough in advance to avoid delay in registering or payment of bills when due.
+A $20.00 late fee is assessed when payments are late under the University Payment Plan.
+In cases where a student will not be able to pay the full amount for the semester or summer session, he/she should secure assistance far enough in advance to avoid delay in registering or payment of bills when due.